Part III Harness Engineering

 Use the single-agent harness for BUG-001, the case where stale state appears after a status update and reload.

-3. Confirm boundaries - do not change the public interface - do not change the verify script - keep the diff limited to the minimum bugfix and regression guard
+src/support_hub/service.pyandtests/test_service.py- do not change the verify script - make no AI / external-service submission; if it becomes necessary, stop at the external-input boundary and permission policy - keep the diff limited to the minimum bugfix and regression guard - Execute

 The point of this example is not automation theater.
 The point is to show that Harness Engineering fixes how work starts and how work ends.